Delicious Finnish Blueberry Pie (Mustikkapiirakka)

 How to tweak this recipe

-- Add some grated lemon zest.
+- Add some grated lemon zest with the filling.

 - Serve with some whipped cream and fresh blueberries.